mduguay/mockex-work/README.md

 ## Future

-- Create transaction wrapper for complex createTrade()
+- Postman for all endpoints

-- Read One SQL - Trader, Holding

-- Holding API - Get

 - Make read multiple SQL async - Stress test
+- Transaction wrapper for CreateTrade

 - Write quotes to db on interval